This is a named option in the Educational Leadership and Policy Analysis M.S.

 The cooperative program provides the opportunity for educators in the northeastern and central regions of Wisconsin to obtain a master of science degree with certification (principal, director of instruction, director of special education and pupil services) in Educational Leadership and Policy Analysis, from the University of Wisconsin-Madison.
 All required course work will be offered on the Whitewater campus.

 Students must be admitted simultaneously to UW-Madison and UW-Whitewater.
-Program admission will be to the UW-Madison Department of Educational Leadership and Policy Analysis and to the UW-Whitewater Department of Curriculum and Instruction.
+Program admission will be to the UW-Madison Department of Educational Leadership and Policy Analysis and to the UW-Whitewater Department of Curriculum and Instruction as a special student.
+The Graduate School at UW-Whitewater processes graduate special student admission.
 Upon completion of the approved program, students will be awarded a master of science degree from UW-Madison.

 Graduate School Resources